Chat-Agency/laravel-backend-component/README.md

 composer require chat-agency/laravel-backend-component
 ```

-To use the package’s `Tailwind` themes, you need to include the assets’ path in the configuration file:
+To use the package’s `Tailwind` themes, you need to include the assets’ path to the configuration file:

 ```javascript
 export default {